Bradford Rifles: Bullecourt

 185th Brigade held the line in abominable conditions and under shellfire for a week, and was then relieved for rest.
 A renewed attack on Bullecourt was made on 3 May.
 62nd Division spent the preceding 17 days in rehearsals and the whole division attacked in waves behind tanks and a heavy barrage.
 185th Brigade on the right, with 2/6th West Yorkshires on the extreme right, was tasked with taking Bullecourt itself.
-No man's land was 990 yards wide and swept by machine gun fire from the right (in a gap between the 62nd and the Australians): in the smoke and confusion the 2/6th Bn sheered off to the left and lost touch with the rest of the division.
+No man's land was 990 yd wide and swept by machine gun fire from the right (in a gap between the 62nd and the Australians): in the smoke and confusion the 2/6th Bn sheered off to the left and lost touch with the rest of the division.
 Large numbers of the battalion's men were lying dead and wounded in the wire, and a company of 2/7th Bn went forward to try to make contact but were driven back.
 Of the rest of the 62nd Division, only a few parties got into the German positions.
 The survivors of 2/6th Bn drifted back to their starting positions, and were then withdrawn to reorganise.
 It was not until 17 May that the division finally cleared the village, and operations against the Hindenburg Line continued until 28 May.

 After rest and reorganisation, 62nd Division returned to the line in June and began a period of several months of trench-holding.
 On the night of 1 September, C Company of 2/6th Bn successfully raided Ostrich Avenue and Sunken Road, destroying dugouts and taking prisoners.
-At dawn on 13 September 1917 the battalion suffered a retaliatory raid.
+At dawn on 13 September 1917, the battalion suffered a retaliatory raid.
 It was holding the Apex, a captured section of the Hindenburg Line near Riencourt, when a force of German Stormtroopers raided the position with orders to destroy all the dugouts and inflict as much damage as possible.
 The raiders reached as far as the support trench but were repulsed largely through the efforts of Capt G.C.
 Turner, who was killed, and Lance-Serjeant W. Pearson who was fatally wounded.